Create an EUC Scout

 - The server processing the session and releasing control to the Scout.

-If you enabled Check Network Path Performance when creating the Scout, you see the network path with details for each hop.
+If you enabled Check Network Path Performance when creating the Scout, you can see the network path with details for each hop.